Congressional App Challenge

 How do I enter?

-Students entering the competition must register and submit their app by October 19th, 2020, however it is strongly encouraged that students register as soon as possible, in order to take advantage of the free coding resources offered by the App Challenge.
+Students who wish to enter the competition must register and submit their app by 12:00 Noon on November 1st 2021, however it is strongly encouraged that students register as soon as possible in order to take advantage of the free coding resources offered by the App Challenge.

 Visit https://www.congressionalappchallenge.us/ for more information and contest rules.
 To register, click on the “STUDENTS” tab, then click on “STUDENT REGISTRATION”.
-You will be asked to create a username and password for the CAC online portal, and once complete you will submit your entry through this portal.
+You will be asked to create a username and password for the CAC online portal, and once complete, you will be able to submit your entry through this portal.

 Are there resources available to help me?